 Within Settlement Policy Area boundaries, development or redevelopment will be acceptable in principle provided that it is consistent with the other policies of the development plan.
-[MM8]

-- 6.18 The local plan recognises that the rural areas include a wide range of settlements which vary in size and function.
+The local plan recognises that the rural areas include a wide range of settlements which vary in size and function.
 Although many of them do not have a defined Settlement Policy Area because they do not meet the above definition, some of them nevertheless have a recognisable built form.
 These are identified as Small Settlements where they meet the definition set out below.
-The local plan considers that some modest development may be appropriate in such locations to help maintain the social and economic viability of these settlements provided that it is consistent with other policies in the development plan [MM9]. - 6.19 It is recognised that opportunities for development within the built-up areas of Small Settlements are likely to be very limited.
+The local plan

+6.20 It is recognised that opportunities for development within the built-up areas of Small Settlements are likely to be very limited.
 The nature of Small Settlements means that modest development proposals that elsewhere might be supported, would potentially have unacceptable impacts.
 For this reason all development proposals will be carefully considered in terms of their impact on the character of the settlement.